sehlen-bsi/botan-docs/docs/testspec/src/12_pubkey_kem.rst

 ~~~~~~

 The implementation is tested for correctness using Known Answer Test vectors
-generated using an implementation associated with the ACVP project.
+of the ACVP project and of `Kris Kwiatkowski <https://github.com/post-quantum-cryptography/KAT>`_.

 Additionally, Botan has implementation-specific test cases.
 Those ensure the
 interoperability of the algorithm when using Botan's generic API for public key